Nicsilver/NewsTowerPaperMover/README.md

 **Mouse moves but doesn't drag:**
 - Ensure you're pressing F1 while hovering directly over a paper box
 - The script needs the mouse to be over a draggable item

+**Linux: Permission denied or keyboard not working:**
+- The keyboard library requires root permissions on Linux
+- Run with: `sudo python3 simple_drag.py`
+- Or add your user to the input group: `sudo usermod -a -G input $USER` (requires logout)

 ## License